-Turkey Blames DC Cops For Erdogan’s Thugs Pummeling Protesters
+Turkey Blames D.C.
+Cops for Erdogan’s Thugs Pummeling Protesters

 - By David FrancisDavid Francis is a senior reporter for Foreign Policy, where he covers international finance.
 An award-winning journalist, David has reported from all over Europe, Nigeria, Kenya, Mexico, and Afghanistan on terrorism, national security, the geopolitics of energy, global economics, and the European financial crisis.
 His work has been published in outlets including the Christian Science Monitor, the Financial Times Deutschland, Slate, and SportsIllustrated.com.